 Where to stay in Cozumel Mexico depends on what activities you want to do, whether or not you’ll have transport, and the style of accommodation you’re after.

-Let’s take a look at the best places to stay in Cozumel for all types of travellers.
+Let’s take a look at the best places to stay in Cozumel for all types of travelers.

-This part of the island is home to the majority of the action.
-The capital city (and only city) of San Miguel is where you’ll find the main square, lots of shopping, numerous restaurants and bars, and many accommodation options.
+Cento is the part of Cozumel with most of the action.
+The main town (and only town) of San Miguel is where you’ll find the main square, lots of shopping, numerous restaurants and bars, and many accommodation options.

-This is where you should stay in Cozumel if you want to be within walking distance to everything — including the malecon, which is where you can walk and enjoy the sunset and lots of great beach bars.
+This is where to stay in Cozumel if you want to be within walking distance to everything — including the malecon, which is where you can walk and enjoy the sunset and lots of great beach bars.